David Daniel (poet): Ploughshares and other literary journals

 In 1987, Daniel became the editor of AWP Chronicle (now known as The Writer’s Chronicle).
 The following year after moving to Cambridge, Massachusetts, he became the associate editor of the Harvard Book Review and around the same time, joined the editorial staff of Ploughshares.
 He became the poetry editor for the latter literary journal in 1992, a post he held for 15 years.
 In 2007, he became the co-poetry editor of The Literary Review, as well as a member of its board of directors, positions he held until 2012.

 Published works

 Daniel's poems have been published in numerous magazines and literary journals, most notably in American Poetry Review, The Literary Review, The Antioch Review, Poetry East and AGNI.
 His essay, “Thoughts on ‘Me and Bobby McGee’ and the Oral and Literary Traditions,” was published in The Poetics of American Song Lyrics, edited by Charlotte Pence.
 Another of his essays, “Discovering the Prose Poem in Norfolk, Virginia,” was included in The Rose Metal Press Field Guide to Prose Poetry: Contemporary Poets in Discussion and Practice, edited by Gary L. McDowell and F. Daniel Rzicznek.
 Daniel also has had a large number of poetry and book reviews published, most notably in Ploughshares, Harvard Book Review and The Journal of Country Music.
+In June 2026, Vox Populi published Daniel’s poem “My Tumbleweed.”